Posted: Thursday, Mar 21,2019 | Time: 11:05 am | Edited by: The Lottery Lab Staff

 According to campus legend, in 2005 an MIT student named James Harvey was about to complete his mathematics degree.
 To finish his degree he needed to complete a project.
 While searching for a project, he became interested in the lotteries.

 He stared out interested in analyzing well-known lotteries like Powerball and Mega Millions but soon became intrigued by Cash Winfall.
 This was a lottery game that was only available in Massachusetts.
-The game was first launched in 2004 and had a unique format which grabbed James’ attention.
+The game was first launched in 2004 and had a unique format that grabbed James’ attention.
 The rules of this lottery were similar to most lotteries: players had to choose 6 numbers for a $2 bet.
 If they matched all six in the drawing, they won a jackpot worth at least half a million dollars.
 There were also smaller prizes as well for matching 5, 4, and 3 numbers.

 However, Cash Winfall had one important difference from other lotteries.
 Consider the example of Mega Millions, when nobody wins the jackpot, it rolls over and increases.
 It keeps on increasing until someone wins the jackpot.
 On one hand, the rollovers generate good publicity for Mega Millions but on the other hand, it can be a long time before someone finally wins the jackpot.
 If the Mega Millions lottery fails to produce a smiling face and giant checks for too long, people might stop playing.
 To solve this, the Massachusetts lottery decided to limit the jackpot.
 They created a special rule, called a “roll-down”.
 Under this rule, if the jackpot rose to $2 million without a winner, the jackpot would stop increasing and instead be split among the players who had matched 3, 4, and 5 numbers.